Ckm54/insurance-website/README.md

 ### Installation Process

--fork this repo and download the resulting zip file -extract zip to working directory and open using favorite text editor -launch the website using a local live server to view on the web
+- fork this repo and download the resulting zip file
+- extract zip to working directory and open using favorite text editor
+- launch the website using a local live server to view on the web

 ## Technology Used
 * HTML - which was used to build the structure of the pages.